ReactFinland/future-frontend-site/content/for-speakers.md

-## Hotel - Glo Kluuvi
+## Hotel - GLO Hotel Kluuvi

-We've chosen [Glo Kluuvi](https://www.glohotels.fi/hotellit/glo-kluuvi) as our conference hotel.
+We've chosen [GLO Hotel Kluuvi](https://www.glohotels.fi/hotellit/glo-kluuvi) as our conference hotel.
 It's around the block from the venue at Kluuvikatu 4, 00100 Helsinki.

 We'll book four nights (plus extra night per workshop) at the hotel based on your travel dates.
 This includes breakfast.
 The hotel will charge you for any extra nights.
 We'll query the dates separately and you won't receive a separate confirmation from the hotel as everything will be booked in bulk.